Managing symptoms and side effects

 - Sudden or rapid heart beat

 As well as losing fluid from your bowel you can also lose salts such as sodium and potassium.
 Rehydration fluids such as Gastrolyte will replace both the water and salts.
-You can purchase this over the counter at your pharmacy.
+You can purchase this over the counter at your pharmacy and some supermarkets.
 Medication that can be purchased over the counter, such as Imodium or Gastro-Stop (loperamide) can be used to control persistent symptoms.

 There are many things associated with cancer that can cause you to lose your appetite, including your illness, treatment side effects such as a sore mouth or altered taste, fatigue, constipation, diarrhoea, and feeling anxious, sad or frustrated